Arcadia-Science/noveltree/README.md

 - `download_annots`: Specified in the parameter file.
 - **Parameter may be specified as one of three things:**
-  i. `all` - download all 16 possible sets of protein annotations from UniProt where possible. ii. `minimal` - download only the minimum necessary annotations that are used by cogeqc for orthogroup inference quality assessments. iii.
+  i. `all` - download all 16 possible sets of protein annotations from UniProt where possible. ii. `minimal` - download only the minimum necessary annotations that are used by cogeqc for gene family inference quality assessments. iii.
 A quoted, comma separated string of select numbers 1-16: example `"1,2,4,7,10"`.
 Numbers correspond to the index of annotations the user would like to download.
 See below for the correspondance and brief description of each annotation.
 For indices 4-16 (in particular) see https://www.uniprot.org/help/return_fields.
   ```
-  1. Minimal set of protein annotations/metadata required for COGEQC orthogroup inference:
+  1. Minimal set of protein annotations/metadata required for COGEQC gene family inference:
      protein external IDs for InterPro, OMA
   2. General protein metadata: protein name, length, mass, information from mass spec
      experiments, host organisms (for viral proteins), which organelle (if relevant)